VEON trading update: Operational momentum continues with 4.3% service revenue and 3.9% EBITDA growth year-to-date in reporting currency

 Growing 4G penetration and continued execution of digital operator strategy drives the performance for the first 8 months

-Amsterdam, 16 September 2022 – VEON Ltd. (NASDAQ: VEON, Euronext Amsterdam: VEON), a global digital operator that provides converged connectivity and services, today announces a trading update for the first eight months of 2022 (“8M22”).
+Amsterdam, 16 September 2022 – VEON Ltd. VEONVEON)), a global digital operator that provides converged connectivity and services, today announces a trading update for the first eight months of 2022 ("8M22").

 VEON Group 8M22 consolidated revenue was up by 3.1% year-on-year ("YoY") in reported currency, and by 6.5% YoY in local currency terms, with five of our seven countries reporting double-digit local currency revenue growth for the period.
 Reported currency service revenue was up by 4.3% YoY and by 7.8% YoY in local currency terms.
 Reported currency EBITDA was up 3.9% YoY, with local currency EBITDA growing by 7.9% YoY.
 Adjusting for Georgia, like-for-like local currency service revenue increased 8.0% YoY with EBITDA up 8.1% YoY.